zalando/postgres-operator/docs/cluster_manifest.md

   Changing it after the cluster creation is not supported.
 Required field.

 * **namespace**
-  the namespace where the operator creates its Kubernetes objects (i.e. pods, services, secrets) for the cluster.
+  the namespace where the operator creates Kubernetes objects (i.e. pods, services, secrets) for the cluster.
 Changing it after the cluster creation results in deploying or updating a completely separate cluster in the target namespace.
 Optional (if present, should match the namespace where the